cppseminar/APC/README.md

 ## Development

-To successfully run portal locally, you need to have docker installed (on Windows it can be Docker Desktop) and access to some kind of virtual machine (for example Hyper-V) with Linux running.
-Make sure you can access the VM and the VM can access the host (on Windows Hyper-V adapters are part of the Unidentified networks, so they are treated as public, so some FW rules are needed).
+To successfully run portal locally, you need to have docker installed (on Windows it can be Docker Desktop).

 ### Create google app